 - MAG III renal scan: This study will be performed to determine how each kidney is functioning and the degree of blockage, if noted.
 An intravenous line (IV) is used to inject a special solution called an isotope into the veins.
 The isotope makes it possible to see the kidneys clearly.
 Pictures of the kidneys will be taken with a large X-ray machine that rotates around your child.

-- MRI/MRU: MRI is a diagnostic procedure that uses a combination of a large magnet, radiofrequencies and a computer to produce detailed images of the kidneys, ureters and bladder.
+- MRI/MRU: MRI is a radiation-free diagnostic procedure that uses a combination of a large magnet, radiofrequencies and a computer to produce detailed images of the body.
+Magnetic resonance urography (MRU) creates detailed pictures of the kidneys, ureters and bladder.

 - Blood tests: to determine how well the kidneys are functioning.

 Treatment for prune belly syndrome will vary from one child to another depending on the severity of symptoms.
 If a child with prune belly syndrome has other birth defects, he will need to be followed by several specialties who will work together to provide the best care.
 We frequently work closely with our colleagues in Nephrology to preserve bladder and kidney drainage and function and to prevent urinary tract infections.
 Some common interventions include: